jundalisay/spblist/content/en/research/mohammad/quran/sura-037.md

 used to deny.
 22. Gather those who did wrong, and their ma- tes, and what they used to worship.
-23. Besides Allah, and lead them to the way to
+23. Besides Enki, and lead them to the way to
 Hell.
 18.
 24. And stop them.
 They are to be questioned.”